richardblondet/richardblondet.github.io/docs/decisions/0008-content-sourcing.md

 - ✅ Using custom development workflow with both nx and astro
 - ✅ Use `content` to house public content for the website
+- ✅ We envision having the content closer to the root for ease of work and future tooling
+- ✅ We can always change as the implementation of each is fairly simple

 ## Considered Options